ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 Kursi Hill, shows cave #3 to left and hillside cut dug while excavating Byzantine chapel, January 2006

 I picked up a Franciscan guidebook in a Jerusalem guesthouse library and found mention of recesses in the wadi to the side of the Kursi monastery described as tombs.
-There were other dark openings in the rocks not published here in the southwestern face of the ridge .
 The study of this area has occurred to try to determine the geographical context of the Gospels and the story about the demoniac.
 The demoniac was described as a Gerasene in two of the early Gospels, a Gergesene in later manuscripts, and a Gadarene in one of the Gospels.
-There were limestone cave features and manmade conglomerate caves.
+There were limestone cave/overhanging ledges and manmade conglomerate caves along this coast.
 The rock was solid and the caves might have been hundreds or thousands of years old.
-They may have been dug into conglomerate, the rock was cemented solid, a rock strata dipping to the west.
+They may have been dug into conglomerate,the rock is cemented solid, a rock strata dipping to the west.

 There was also a steep slope and numerous caves/tombs in the NW corner of the lake near Magdala and Hawaii Beach.